JohnGu9/react-material-components-web/README.md

 This library will block most of mdc default behavior that keep the dom state sync with react state.
 Including some input element, the state will keep sync without call `Event.preventDefault()` conditionally (Checkbox, Radio and etc).

-But Material Design 2 `TextArea` and `TextField` still keep normal react input control style.
-Use `Event.preventDefault()` to prevent state change conditionally in React 16 or before.
-Material Design 3 `TextField` will keep `value` sync without call `Event.preventDefault()`.
-Just like React 18.
+But `TextArea` and `TextField` still keep normal react input control style.
+Use `Event.preventDefault()` to prevent state change conditionally.

 ## Compatible with React 18